 As I may have stated before, every single one of us who has found the right book for the right reader at the right time knows, without a doubt, that books change lives.
 From our own personal experience we treasure those titles evoking a change in our perception, adjusting our levels of tolerance, and leading us to definitions of absolute truths.
 Those books which offer us the chance to change are not always works of fiction.

 Steve Jenkins in my hands, I am certain of being enriched in ways I am not expecting.
-That being said, nothing could have prepared me for the impact of reading his newest title, The Beetle Book (Houghton Mifflin Books for Children).
+That being said, nothing could have prepared me for the impact of reading his newest title, The Beetle Book (Houghton Mifflin Books for Children, April 3, 2012).
 Stunning visuals accentuated with astounding facts clearly place this volume in the category as one of the finest nonfiction books of 2012.

 Using a stark white canvas for his jacket and cover illuminating a single beetle (rose chafer beetle) on the front and twenty-six others fitted together across the back, Jenkins challenges readers to really look at what might be right in front of their eyes.
 His torn-and cut-paper collage illustrations are painstakingly formed in detailed accuracy.
 Even the book's title appears as if a label on a naturalist's bug collection box.

 Endpapers swirl with looping spots patterned like leaves or bark colored in shades of green, red and an antique gold.
 Following in the front are two bold orange-red pages with the title information written in white within a beetle silhouette on the left as on the right a huge head with open jaws hovers over the tile tag.
 These colored pages are repeated in the back as background for a list of each beetle's scientific name, where in the world they live and if not noted in the body of the book, their size.

 Line up every kind of plant and animal on Earth...

 ...and one of every four will be a beetle.